-Use refrigerated pie crusts for this otherwise all-homemade and quick version of Chicken Pot Pie.
+Use refrigerated pie crusts for this homemade and quick version of Chicken Pot Pie.

 Ok, so really the only thing about this Homemade Chicken Pot Pie that is not homemade is the crust.
 Store-bought refrigerated pie crust is the way to go with this one.
 (I love the Pillsbury brand.)
 But wait!
 Don't abandon me yet.
 Just because there is no cream of whatever soup involved, it is still very easy to throw this dish together.
 Really, I'm serious.
 Don't believe me?
 Let me convince you.

 Getting this done quickly requires that you have your shredded cooked chicken ready to go.
 You can buy a rotisserie chicken and shred it, but what I more highly recommend is that the weekend before you decide to make this pot pie, use my tutorial for the best shredded chicken ever.
 I am sincerely pleading with you that the chicken in this recipe makes all the difference.
 This shredded chicken recipe will also supply you with the broth you need.
 Again, you can use store-bought, but OH!-my-word the homemade ingredients raise the bar to out of this world delicious.

 If you have a large sauté pan or skillet, you will only dirty one pan (plus the pie dish you bake it in).
 You'll quickly cook the potatoes and carrots until just tender (no peeling of the potatoes required!) and then wipe out the pan to sauté the onions and make your creamy soup.
 The hardest part is waiting for the Chicken Pot Pie to bake for 45 minutes.
 It is a total of about 1 1/2 hours to make this pot pie from start to finish, but if you get home from work at 5PM, you can be eating by 6:30PM.
 OR, how about assembling all of this the night before and placing it in the fridge to bake the next day?
 You can even freeze it, my friends!